A Novel Generator with Auxiliary Branch for Improving GAN Performance: Experimental Results

 Furthermore, to show the ability of the proposed method for generating high-resolution images, we performed additional experiments using the CelebA-HQ~\cite{karras2017progressive} and AFHQ~\cite{choi2020stargan} datasets.
 In this brief, we trained the networks to produce $256\times256$ and $512\times512$ images.
 However, since the CelebA-HQ and AFHQ datasets are composed of a small number of images, it often suffers from the overfitting problem of the discriminator.
 To alleviate this problem, we employed PConv to the discriminator~\cite{park2021generative}.
-The experimental results are presented in Table~\ref{table:table_CAHQ} and Fig.~\ref{fig:CA-HQ}.
-It is worth noting that the proposed method achieved much lower FID scores compared with the conventional methods, producing the visually plausible images.
-Based on these results, we expected that the proposed method also can be utilized to generate high-resolution images.
-Indeed, this study does not intend to design an optimal generator and discriminator architectures specialized for the auxiliary branch and GFFM.
+The results in Table~\ref{table:table_CAHQ} show that the proposed method is also effective to generate high-resolution images.
+To prove the generalization ability of the proposed method, we conducted additional experiments by setting StyleGAN2~\cite{karras2020analyzing} as the baseline model; we replaced the residual block in StyleGAN2 with the proposed AB block.
+In our experiments, we set the same number of batch sizes and the training iterations with the BigGAN-based experiments.
+As reported in Table~\ref{table:table_CAHQ}, the proposed method shows lower FID scores than StyleGAN2.
+In addition, as depicted in Fig.~\ref{fig:CA-HQ}, the proposed method with StyleGAN2 produces visually plausible images.
+Based on these results, we expect that the proposed method can be utilized to generate high-quality images with various baseline models.
+Indeed, this study does not intend to design an optimal generator and discriminator architecture specialized for the auxiliary branch and GFFM.
 There might be another network architecture that improves the GAN performance and produces more high-quality images.
-Instead, this brief focuses on verifying whether it is possible to achieve the better GAN performance by simply adding the auxiliary branch and GFFM.
+Instead, this brief focuses on verifying whether it is possible to achieve better GAN performance by simply adding the auxiliary branch and GFFM.